VisionandCognition/NHP-TemplateScripts/README.md

 <br>

 ## Step 8: Create Freesurfer compatible surfaces
 For later processing and/or visualisation, for instance with packages like [NHP-Pycortex](https://github.com/VisionandCognition/NHP-pycortex) it can be useful to generate [Freesurfer](https://surfer.nmr.mgh.harvard.edu/) compatible surfaces and segmentations.
 This is not trivial for non-human brains.
 With a package like [NHP-Freesurfer](https://github.com/VisionandCognition/NHP-Freesurfer) you can do this but it requires a fair bit of manual editing.
 A fast alternative we have implemented here is to use the [precon_all](https://github.com/neurabenn/precon_all) package.
 It is fully automated and Freesurfer compatible, but results may vary.
+We created two pipelines one that does everything automatically [ssreg_precon_all.sh] and one that requires a couple more intermediate manual steps but generating nicer results.

-To use it:
+To use it the more **automatic** pipeline:

 `ssreg_precon_all.sh subject regtype [template folder path] [NMT version] [NMT type]`